Support Us

 Image: Galina Walls

-“We have always taken a stance that we should be a means of drawing new resources into the region rather than placing another burden on precious funding locally – this award is all new outside money that we will be able to use for the benefit of the citizens of Dumfries.
+“We have always taken a stance that we should be a means of drawing new resources into the region rather than placing another burden on precious local funding.
+This award is all new outside money that we will be able to use for the benefit of the citizens of Dumfries.”

 Stove artist Katie Anderson helps some new recruits cast metal spoons with the group's Mobile Metal Foundry at their Trading Journeys project for the Wigtown Book Festival.
 Image: Colin Hattersley